TahmidChowdhury/StockScope/README.md

 ---

 **From Social Sentiment to Smart Investment Decisions**
-*Built with Next.js, FastAPI, and Modern Web Technologies*
+*Built with Next.js 15, FastAPI, React Query, and Modern Financial Analytics*